Wave–particle duality relation

 The significance of the relations is that they express quantitatively the complementarity of wave and particle viewpoints in double-slit experiments.
 The complementarity principle in quantum mechanics, formulated by Niels Bohr, says that the wave and particle aspects of quantum objects cannot be observed at the same time.
 The wave–particle duality relations makes Bohr's statement more quantitative – an experiment can yield partial information about the wave and particle aspects of a photon simultaneously, but the more information a particular experiment gives about one, the less it will give about the other.
 The predictability $P$ which expresses the degree of probability with which path of the particle can be correctly guessed, and the distinguishability $D$ which is the degree to which one can experimentally acquire information about the path of the particle, are measures of the particle information, while the visibility of the fringes $V$ is a measure of the wave information.
 The relations shows that they are inversely related, as one goes up, the other goes down.
+Fringes are visible over a wide range of distinguishability.

 The mathematics of two-slit diffraction

 This section reviews the mathematical formulation of the double-slit experiment.
 The formulation is in terms of the diffraction and interference of waves.
 The culmination of the development is a presentation of two numbers that characterizes the visibility of the interference fringes in the experiment, linked together as the Englert–Greenberger duality relation.
 The next section will discuss the orthodox quantum mechanical interpretation of the duality relation in terms of wave–particle duality.
-Of this experiment, Richard Feynman once said that it "has in it the heart of quantum mechanics.
-In reality it contains the only mystery."